 \section{Abstract}

-We investigate quartically self–interacting massive boson stars by constructing equilibrium sequences and performing dynamical evolutions.
-The mass curve $M(|\phi_c|)$ along these sequences develops multiple extrema, yet stability changes only at the first maximum; configurations beyond it become highly compact and collapse under numerically induced perturbations, with near–critical models displaying a short–lived double–dive behaviour.
-Head–on collisions of equal–mass stars yield three distinct outcomes — boson star remnants, black hole formation at contact, and collapse of each star to a black hole prior to contact.
-The associated gravitational-wave energies reflect the competition between increasing compactness and decreasing tidal deformability, and at large self–interaction strengths the collapse-before-contact branch exhibits a pronounced non–monotonic structure.
-The simulations reported here constitute a substantial catalogue of initial conditions and waveforms, providing a natural basis for neural-network techniques aimed at improving boson star initial data and constructing surrogate models capable of rapidly predicting gravitational-wave signals across an extended parameter space.
+We investigate quartically self--interacting massive boson stars by constructing equilibrium sequences and performing dynamical evolutions.
+The mass curve $M(|\phi_c|)$ along these sequences develops multiple extrema, yet stability changes only at the first maximum; configurations beyond it become highly compact and collapse under numerically induced perturbations, with near--critical models displaying a short--lived double--dive behaviour.
+Head--on collisions of equal--mass stars yield three distinct outcomes --- boson star remnants, black hole formation at contact, and collapse of each star to a black hole prior to contact.
+The associated gravitational-wave energies reflect a competition between increasing compactness, which enhances the efficiency of gravitational-wave emission, and decreasing tidal deformability, which suppresses merger asymmetries, and at large self--interaction strengths the collapse-before-contact branch exhibits a pronounced non--monotonic structure.
+The simulations reported here constitute a substantial catalogue of initial conditions and waveforms, providing a natural basis for constructing surrogate models capable of rapidly predicting gravitational-wave signals across an extended parameter space.